theislab/campa/docs/source/overview.rst

         campa cluster <EXPERIMENT> create ...

-      Optionally, after this step a manual reclustering or annotation of clusters can be done.
+      Optionally, after this step a manual re-clustering or annotation of clusters can be done.
       See the `Cluster data into CSLs tutorial`_ for more details

     - To project the clustering to the entire dataset, the model needs to be used to predict the